cube-drone/rt0/players-guide/src/player/combat.md

 ### Concentrate
 Place Major Arcana on Concentrate.
 When there are two cards on Concentrate, discard them and draw a new card, immediately.

+(note: halving the cost of Concentrate is like being Strong and Fast at the same time)

 If Wise, when there are 1 cards on Concentrate.
 If Foolish, when there are 3 cards on Concentrate.